monkbroc/non-sequitur/README.md

 Random quotes from your Slack team

+## Use the app

+Head over to <https://non-sequitur.info> and click the _Add to Slack_ button.

+## Deploy standalone

+Want to use the script on your own web server?
+Copy <lib/quote.js>, add an endpoint to your webserver to call `quote.js` with the message and Slack API token and add a slash command to your Slack team to call that endpoint.

 ## Deploy app

+To deploy a complete copy of the app, follow these directions:

 Commands **L** are local on your laptop, **R** are remote on the Digital Ocean droplet.